Ilocos Norte tobacco excise tax funds controversy: Prior tobacco fund controversies

-House Resolution 0082
+House Resolution No. 882

-On 2 March 2017, House Majority Leader Rodolfo Fariñas, along with Pampanga representatives Aurelio Gonzales Jr. and Juan Pablo Bondoc, filed House Resolution 882, which requested the House Committee on Good Government to "conduct an inquiry" about the misuse of PHP 66.45 million from Ilocos Norte's share of excise tax funds to obtain more than 110 units of motor vehicles.
+On 2 March 2017, House Majority Leader Rodolfo Fariñas, along with Pampanga representatives Aurelio Gonzales Jr. and Juan Pablo Bondoc, filed House Resolution No. 882, which requested the House Committee on Good Government to "conduct an inquiry" about the misuse of PHP66.45 million from Ilocos Norte's share of excise tax funds to obtain more than 110 units of motor vehicles.
 The resolution cited that the "highly irregular purchase" violated 2 republic acts—RA No. 7171, "An Act to Promote the Development of the Farmer in the Virginia Tobacco Producing Provinces," and RA No. 9184, "Government Procurement Reform Act --and 1 presidential decree: PD No. 1445, Government Auditing Code of the Philippines.
-The investigation began on 2 May 2017, but later experienced delays due to missing documents and failure of Imee Marcos and other Ilocos local officials to attend the first two hearings.
+The investigation began on 2 May 2017, but later experienced delays due to missing documents and the failure of Imee Marcos and other Ilocos local officials to attend the first two hearings.

 Fariñas filed the house resolution after discovering three checks indicating the following transactions through cash advances: